rwieruch/blog_robinwieruch_content/redux-mobx-confusion.md

 In recent discussions it happened that people argued about the learning curve in Redux.
 It was often in the context of React: people began to learn React and already wanted to leverage state management with Redux.
 Most people would say that React and Redux itself have a good learning curve, but both together can be overwhelming.
 An alternative therefore would be MobX, because it is more suitable for beginners.

 I would suggest a different approach for newcomers to learn state management in React ecosystem.
 Start to learn React with its own component state management functionality: setState.
-In a React application you will first learn the lifecycle methods and you will deal with component state management by using setState.
+In a React application you will first learn the React lifecycle methods and you will deal with component state management by using setState.
 Eventually you will realize that the (internal) state management of components is getting difficult once you want to share state across components.

 Now we are at the point: What problem does MobX or Redux solve for us.
 Both libraries give a way of managing application state external to the components.
 Components can access the state, manipulate it (explicit, implicit) and update with the new state.

-{{% read_more "Implement your own SoundCloud Client with React + Redux" "http://www.robinwieruch.de/the-soundcloud-client-in-react-redux/" %}}
+{{% read_more "Implement your own SoundCloud Client with React + Redux" "https://www.robinwieruch.de/the-soundcloud-client-in-react-redux/" %}}

 Now you have to make the decision to choose a state management library.
 You know why you need to solve the problem in the first place.
 Moreover after having already a larger application in place, you should feel comfortable with React by now.